Abed-Murad/Android-Examples/README.md

 # Android Examples

 ## Overview

-**Android Examples** is a collection of examples The app will consist of four modules.
+**Android-Examples** is a collection of examples The app will consist of four modules.
--
--
--

 ## Screenshots